biolab/orange3-datafusion/doc/tabletorelation.md

 - **Relation**

-  Relations between two groups of objects.
+  Relationships between two groups of objects.

 Description
 -----------

-**Table to Relation** widget is probably the most important widget in the data fusion set.
+**Table to Relation** widget is probably the most often used widget in the data fusion set.
-This is because this widget allows you to set relations between data sets just by labeling axes.
-Your data sets from the **File** widget will become relation matrices, which can be later fused into a relation graph.
+It allows you to define relations just by labeling the axes.
+Your data set from the **File** widget will be transformed into a relation matrix, which can be later fused together with other relation matrices into a collective latent data model.

 ![Table to relation widget](images/TableToRelation-stamped.png)

-1. Name the relation between the axes.
+1. Provide a descriptive name for the relation.
 Option [*transpose*](https://en.wikipedia.org/wiki/Transpose) will shift the axes.
 2. Label the object type in columns.
 Your entry will be displayed on top of the table.
-Note that the widget distinguishes between upper and lower case.
+Note that the labels are case-sensitive.
 3. Label the object type in rows.
 If there is a label present in the data, it will be used as default.
 4. If *Auto send is on* is ticked, your changes will be communicated automatically.
 Alternatively click *Send*.